 We rely on a combination of trademark, copyright, trade secret, and domain-name-protection laws as well as contractual restrictions to protect our technology and intellectual property rights.
 While it is our policy to protect and defend our rights to our intellectual property, we cannot predict whether steps taken by us to protect our intellectual property will be adequate to prevent infringement, misappropriation, dilution or other violation of our intellectual property rights.
 Effective intellectual property protection may not be available in every country in which we operate or intend to operate our business.
 Third parties may infringe our proprietary rights (knowingly or unknowingly) and challenge proprietary rights held by us, and any potential future trademark and patent applications may not be approved.
 In any of these cases, we may be required to expend significant time and expense to prevent infringement or to enforce our rights.
-We also cannot guarantee that others will not independently develop technology with the same or similar functions to any proprietary technology we rely on to conduct our business and differentiate ourselves from our competitors.
-Unauthorized parties may also attempt to copy or obtain and use our technology to develop offerings with the same functionality as our solutions, and policing unauthorized use of our technology and intellectual property rights is difficult and may not be effective.
-Any unauthorized use of our brand, technology or intellectual property could result in revenue loss as well as have an adverse impact on our reputation.
-We may be required to incur significant expenses in registering, monitoring and protecting our intellectual property rights.
+We also cannot guarantee that others will not independently develop technology with the same or similar functions to any proprietary technology to develop offerings with the same functionality as our solutions, and policing unauthorized parties may also attempt to copy or obtain and use our technology to develop offerings with the same functionality as our solutions, and policing unauthorized use of our technology and intellectual property rights is difficult and may not be effective.
+Any unauthorized use of our brand, technology or intellectual property rights.
 Any litigation could result in significant expense to us, including the diversion of management time and may not ultimately be resolved in our favor.
 Changes in the law or adverse court rulings may also negatively affect our ability to prevent others from using our technology.